His Eternal Pre-Existence

 God said to Moses, "I am who I am."
 And he said, "Say this to the people of Israel, 'I am has sent me to you.'" …This is my name forever, and thus I am to be remembered throughout all generations.
 Exodus 3:14-15 ESV

 The meaning of “I AM” as a name for God is a vast subject in itself, but in essence it means “I will become what I choose to become” and is, therefore, a statement of God’s eternal and utter self-existence and uniqueness, His absolute independence from and sovereignty over everything He created.
 By this we can see that for Jesus to say “I AM” to Biblically educated, believing Jews was “shock therapy.”
-But for us it also opens a window into His activity prior to the Incarnation: what Jesus says He is in the present shows us what He has always been, even though Israel “did not know Him.”
+But for us it also opens a window into His activity prior to the Incarnation: what Jesus says He is in the present shows us what He has always been, even though Israel “did not receive Him.”

 Seven “I AM” Statements in John